ToriiX/torirobinson.github.io/README.md

 - Imported tables to MySQL database using Python
 - Joined tables and explored data on famous paintings using MySQL

-**Skills:** Loading data tables into a database in MySQL using Python, SQL (Joining tables, Selecting specific information, Formulas(sum, average etc.))
+**Skills:** Loading data tables into a database in MySQL using Python, SQL (Joining tables, Selecting specific information, Formulas(sum, average etc.)).
 ###### See project and code: [Art Paintings insights and code](https://github.com/ToriiX/SQL-Art_Paintings)

 ### Scientific Figures:
 ***Sampling map of Kenya***

-**Goal:** Create a customized map containing data sampling locations and flora regions for use in a scientific paper
+**Goal:** Create a customized map containing data sampling locations and flora regions for use in a scientific paper.

-**Skills:** Python, Loading data locations into maps, Figure Layers, Geographical Data
+**Skills:** Python, Loading data locations into maps, Figure Layers, Geographical Data.
 ##### See map variations and code: [Sampling Maps](https://github.com/ToriiX/Maps/blob/main/kenya_maps.ipynb)

 ***Barplot for Questionaire***

-**Goal:** Create a Figure showing the results from a questionnaire for use in a scientific paper
+**Goal:** Create a Figure showing the results from a questionnaire for use in a scientific paper.

-**Skills:** Python, Figure Customization
+**Skills:** Python, Data Visualization and Figure Customization.
 ###### See figure and code: [Barplots](https://github.com/ToriiX/Maps/blob/main/kenya_barplot.ipynb)